-Prior to joining the firm, McNeely worked at another Boston law firm, counseling and representing plaintiffs in a variety of employment-related issues including discrimination, wage and hour, and contract disputes.
+Prior to joining the firm, Kawka worked at another Boston law firm, counseling and representing plaintiffs in a variety of employment-related issues including discrimination, wage and hour, and contract disputes.
 During this time, she gained critical perspective on employer/employee relationships, as well as practical drafting and negotiation skills that help achieve successful resolutions.
-McNeely also has experience working with public sector unions and municipalities in connection with collective bargaining, unfair labor practices and civil service issues.
+Kawka also has experience working with public sector unions and municipalities in connection with collective bargaining, unfair labor practices and civil service issues.
 In her practice, she appears on behalf of clients before various administrative agencies, including the Massachusetts Commission Against Discrimination and Department of Labor Relations, as well as in arbitration, mediation, and state court.

 Jaclyn L. Kugell, Morgan, Brown & Joy’s Managing Partner, said, “We are pleased to welcome Jaclyn to the firm.
 Clients will appreciate her diligent, organized and detailed handling of labor and employment matters.
 She shares our strong commitment to client service and is a strong addition to our growing team.”

-McNeely earned her J.D. from Suffolk University Law School and a B.A. from Quinnipiac University (cum laude).
+Kawka earned her J.D. from Suffolk University Law School and a B.A. from Quinnipiac University (cum laude).